If you’re interested in meditation, this list is for you!

 Meditation clears the mind – it creates inner scared space where we can connect to our “higher self” and the Divine.

-I go back to this one year after year because these DAILY meditations teach beautifully and personally how to connect more to the heart – more to your true self – more to finding joy and meaning in the everyday of life.
+I go back to this one year after year because these DAILY meditations teach beautifully and personally how to connect more to the heart – more to your true self – more to finding joy and meaning in every day of life.
 This is perfect for anyone wanting to connect more deeply with their soul – with their truest and best self.

 Jon Kabat Zinn is a scientist, writer and meditation teacher known as one of the pioneers of modern-day mindfulness.
 This book provides an excellent foundation on which anybody can build a meditation practice with simple, accessible techniques, driven by philosophies that are practical and dogma-free.